 Motown Writers Meetup Group This is the Detroit Motown Writers Meetup where special guest speakers talk about their literary journey, we share our challenges and struggles and we help each other.
 Want to announce an event?
 Want to share your book struggles?
 Want to announce your book's birth?
 Got a question!
 Come in!
 Join us!
 Donations are asked, but do […]

-Torreano Resean Harrison posted a photo on Motown Writers Network's wall: Its going down TONIGHT @ Nandi's Knowledge Cafe Poetry Can Be Anything Series from 9pm to 12am.
+Torreano Resean Harrison wrote on Motown Writers Network's wall: Its going down every Thursday at Nandi's Knowledge Cafe Poetry Can Be Anything Series @ Pharaoh's Lounge from 9pm to 12am.
 We are located at 12511 Woodward off of Glendale, in Highland Park.
-Our featured artist for this week is songstress Easton Alley Kat.
-This outstanding vocalist will be rocking our […]
+Our featured poet for this week is the phenomenal Malachi London She will be blazing our […]